 Sthanika Karma (Systemic Action)

-External Application – It has scraping action, its seed powder can be used as Collyrium in conditions like cataract.
-It helps to reduce pain, so indicated in hemorrhoid’s, rheumatic complaints etc. promote wound healing by applying externally.
-Indicated in various skin conditions like vitiligo.
-Anti poisonous.
+External Application – It has scraping action, its seed powder can be used as Collyrium in cataract.
+As it helps to reduce pain, it is indicated in hemorrhoids, rheumatic complaints etc. Promote wound healing.
+Indicated in various skin conditions like vitiligo etc. Anti poisonous.
 Indicated in Visapra (erysipelas).
-Promote hair growth and prevent greying.
+Promote hair growth and prevent premature graying of hair.

 Internal administration –